 Because I’m not necessarily working in my study every day, I always enjoy the times I’m there.
 The desk used to belong to my daughter, Emma.
 There are still little drawings she did as a child hidden away in the drawers.
 I like to have a few special things on my desk as well as my laptop.
 It’s the only computer I’ve ever owned and I’m still not totally sure how to use it.
 I write all my first drafts in gorgeous Italian leather notebooks.

-He was interviewed by the Guardian in July 2016 for their series about authors called My Writing Day.
+She was interviewed again by the Guardian in 2016 for their My Writing Day series.

 I once wrote in a Lett’s School-Girl’s Diary “It would be so wonderful to be a proper writer when I’m grown up.
 Imagine what bliss it would be to stay at home all day and just write!”
 Well, I’m a writer now, proper or improper, but sadly I don’t often get to stay at home all day and write.
 I meet journalists, I go to endless meetings, I do charity work, I talk at festivals, I take part in conferences, I lecture at universities, I visit ill children, I open libraries, I talk on panels, I give interviews on radio and television, and I judge all kinds of competitions.
 It’s all very interesting and enjoyable, if a bit nerve-racking at times, but it’s ultra time-consuming.
 It’s difficult managing to produce two full-length books each year.
 I cope by writing early every morning – even Christmas morning.

 I don’t get up that early.
 I feel exhausted simply thinking about a writer like Anthony Trollope, starting to write at 5.30 am every day, completing 3,000 words in three hours before marching off to do a full day’s work at the Post Office.
 I don’t even set my alarm, but my cat and my dog are very good at waking me up.
 I sort them out, make a cup of coffee, go back to bed, prop myself on my pillows and start typing on my laptop.